Akbar453/CNN-Image-Classification/README.md

 # Future Work
 Experiment with different architectures and hyperparameters.
-Implement data augmentation techniques to improve performance.
+Implement data augmentation techniques to improve and give better performance .